 Frequently Asked Questions

-Can I enroll in Temple University’s IELP if I am already studying at another school or in another English program in the U.S.?
+Can I enroll in Temple University’s IELP program if I am already studying at another school or in another English program in the U.S.?

 How long will it take to mail out a welcome packet and I-20?